 Meeting the city's needs has always been a council priority, said Wilson, referencing the recent completion of the city's new police station.

 "We are always working to improve the city.
 That's the goal of the council, to set the vision and make sure the staff and those that work here are improving the city," he said.
-"I think we need to make sure that we invest in our infrastructure."

 He said the city is also looking into the possibility of a new library.